koding/kdlearn/guides/vm-asleep.md

 completed.
 Global DNS propagation can take anywhere from 1 to 10 minutes from the time you turn on your VM.

-If you have tried the above and are still seeing issues, please [send us a note](mailto:support@koding.com) with the details.
+If you have tried the above and are still having issues, please [send us a note](mailto:support@koding.com) with the details.